 partners in sustainable investing

-While each of our boutique asset management firms is unique in its investment approach, they share a commitment to investing for the long-term.
-Incorporating environmental, social, and governance (ESG) considerations in investment decisions, consistent with each firm’s philosophy and process, is at the heart of the Raymond James Investment Management approach to sustainable investing.
+While each of our boutique investment management firms is unique in its investment approach, they all share a commitment to investing for the long term.
+Incorporating sustainable investing considerations is at the heart of the Raymond James Investment Management approach to responsible investing.